bcmi-labs/Esp-Link/README.md

 using the serial port.

-The flash configuration and the OTA upgrade process is described in more detail in [FLASH.md](FLASH.md)
+The flash configuration and the OTA upgrade process is described in more detail in [FLASH.md](FLASH.md) You can use ArduinoIDE for ESP8266 OTA, instruction on this link: ...

 Serial bridge and connections to Arduino, AVR, ARM, LPC microcontrollers
 ------------------------------------------------------------------------